Harold Stassen: Electoral history

-Stassen would run many unsuccessful campaigns for other public offices.
+Stassen ran many unsuccessful campaigns for other public offices.
 He ran unsuccessfully for Lieutenant Governor of Pennsylvania and twice ran unsuccessfully for Governor of Pennsylvania, in Republican primary for Governor of Pennsylvania, 1958 and 1966.
 He ran unsuccessfully for Mayor of Philadelphia in 1959.
 He twice ran unsuccessfully for United States Senate from Minnesota, in 1978 and 1994.
 He ran unsuccessfully for the Minnesota's 4th district in the United States House of Representatives in 1986.